 For greater control: Nikon 4794 SU-800 Wireless Speedlight

 If you work with a choir of speedlights, Nikon's SU-800 Commander is just what you need to make settings to all lights at once.
 This unit operates on four channels and controls three groups of speedlights, in addition to metering and triggering groups.
 A one-touch switch automates accurate exposure and manages an unlimited number of lights.
 And you can control flashes wirelessly from up to 66 feet away.
 There's even a built-in autofocus assist illuminator for critical focus in low light settings.

-We love the Nikon D3400 for its ease of use and incredible image quality.
-You'll be able to shoot at higher ISOs and with less noise by employing another flash.
+We love the Nikon D3400 and consider it one of the best digital cameras available today.
+You'll be able to shoot at higher ISOs and with less noise by employing an external flash.
 Our favorite is the Nikon SB-300.
 It gives a soft, balanced light that renders excellent realistic color and skin tones, and it tilts back and forth so you can aim it right where you need it.